swcarpentry/git-novice/01-backup.md

 +The two moons may be a problem for Wolfman
 ```

-The output is rather cryptic,
+The output is cryptic because it isn't really intended for human beings to read:
+it's a series of commands for tools like editors and `patch`
+telling them how to reconstruct one file given the other.
-but we can break it down into pieces:
+If we can break it down into pieces:

 1. The first line tells us that Git is using the Unix `diff` command
      to compare the old and new versions of the file.